elixir-lang/elixir/lib/elixir/pages/mix-and-otp/task-and-gen-tcp.md

   end
 ```

-`Supervisor.child_spec/2` is capable of building a child specification from a given module and/or tuple, and it also accepts values that override the underlying child specification.
 Now we have an always running acceptor that starts temporary task processes under an always running task supervisor.

 In the next chapter, we will start parsing the client requests and sending responses, finishing our server.